julshea/CS-2110/README.md

 # CS-2110
-Work from CS 2110 (Software Developmemt Methods) at the University of Virginia Lab Descriptions:
+Work from CS 2110 (Software Developmemt Methods) at the University of Virginia.

+Lab Descriptions:

 Lab 2: Writing whole classes that interact with eachother, by implementing book and person objects.
 Each person will keep track of which books they have read.